guillermoC9/bits-and-nibbles/mpint/README.md

 Big numbers are essential to many tasks, especially to criptography.
 Here we present a multi-precision integer library called mpint, which was originally written by  Michael J. Fromberger's, who donated it to the public domain in 2002.
 The original code can be found at https://fossies.org/linux/txr/mpi/mpi.h

-I adapted the original code to my needs adding few bits and nibbles to it so I can use it for my criptography stuff like: prime numbers, RSA, ECC, etc.
+I adapted the original code to my needs adding few bits and nibbles so I can use it for my criptography stuff like: prime numbers, RSA, ECC, etc.

 I left this here alone in case all you are interested on is a multi-precision library implementation that works, even if I messed up a bit the function interface. :-(